 Community officers need to plan financial needs in advance.
 This will help prevent problems from occurring, such as not having adequate funds toward the end of the year.
-First, the Officer should create a list of events or activities that they would like to implement throughout the budget timeframe.
+First, the Officer should create a list of events or activities that they would like to implement throughout the budget time frame.
 INFORMS staff sends monthly financial statements to Officers that provide revenue and expenses that have accrued for the Community.
-Please see the example of a monthly financial statement in the appendix.
+Please click here for an example of a monthly financial statement